bradmasy/d3-demo/README.md

 - **Hover Effects**: Interactive feedback on all chart elements
 - **Responsive Design**: Works beautifully on all screen sizes

-All visualizations use randomly generated data that can be refreshed with a button click.
+All visualizations use **realistic mock data** that simulates real-world patterns:
+- No CORS issues - all data is generated locally
+- Realistic patterns - data follows real-world correlations and trends
+- Fast loading - no external API dependencies
+- Refreshes instantly - click the button to generate new data sets

 ## Tech Stack